-A recommendation to City Council to 1) adopt the Mitigated Negative Declaration in accordance with the applicable provisions of the California Environmental Quality Act, Public Resources Code Section 21000 et seq, and 2) approve the Halcyon Road Complete Streets Plan.
+Adopt the Mitigated Negative Declaration in accordance with the applicable provisions of the California Environmental Quality Act, Public Resources Code Section 21000 et seq, and approve the Halcyon Road Complete Streets Plan.
+Provide direction to staff to proceed with completion of design and engineering work for the Plan, including Alternative 2 identified for the Halcyon/Fair Oaks intersection.